 The team may choose to prioritize specific areas that were consistently rated lower across all ratings.
 Or to target skills to maintain or extend for areas of relative strength.
-Where there are significant differences about scores for the same skill area, discuss as a team the underlying reasons.
+When there are significant differences across raters in the scores for the same skill area, discuss as a team the underlying reasons.
 It might be that individual team members have higher or lower expectations than others.
 Or perhaps the youth exhibits lower or higher skills in different environments.
 The reasons for discrepancies in ratings assists the team to decide how, where and when interventions, supports, instruction, etc. should be put in place.
 The team should also look for data from other assessment sources that assess similar skills to see how it provides insight into the underlying reasons discussed by the team.

-Child Profile of Employability Skills
+Student/Youth Profile of Employability Skills